Description & Schedule

 John Neal and Amanda Swan Neal share their comprehensive offshore cruising experience in this engaging daylong seminar.
 Topics range from offshore capable boat selection to some of what to expect when cruising.

-- Anacortes, WA: April 7, part of Cruisers College, held at Skagit College’s Marine Maintenance Technology Center
+- azithromycin buy now Anacortes, WA: March 23 & 24, 2019, part of Cruisers College, held at Skagit College’s Marine Maintenance Technology Center

-- Richmond, CA: April 21, held at and during Pacific Sail & Power Boat Show
+- buy amoxicillin Richmond, CA: April 6, 2019, held at and during Pacific Sail & Power Boat Show

 The Seminar Crew